jina-ai/jina/docs/datatype/image/image2image.md

 docs_array = DocumentArray(from_files(f'{image_dir}/*.{image_format}'))
 ```

 Once the image is loaded our next step is to encode these images into embeddings.
-As stated earlier one can use
+As stated earlier you can use
-executors from  [hub.jina.ai](https://hub.jina.ai) and use them off-the-shelf or can define an executor of their own in
+Executors from [Jina Hub](https://hub.jina.ai) off-the-shelf or you can define an Executor of your own in
-just few steps.
-For this tutorial we will write our own executor in few lines of codes as shown below.
+just a few steps.
+For this tutorial we will write our own Executor:

 ```python
 from jina import DocumentArray, Executor, requests